Getting Started with Dedicated CPUs

 This guide will serve as a brief introduction into what a Dedicated CPU Linode is and how to add one to your Linode account.
 Review our Use Cases for Dedicated CPUs guide for more information about the tasks that work well on this instance type.

 What is a Dedicated CPU Linode?

-In contrast with a Standard Linode, which gives you access to shared virtual CPU cores, a Dedicated CPU Linode offers entire physical CPU cores that are accessible only by your instance.
+In contrast with a Shared Linode, which gives you access to shared virtual CPU cores, a Dedicated CPU Linode offers entire physical CPU cores that are accessible only by your instance.
 Because your cores will be isolated to your Linode, no other Linodes can schedule processes on them, so your instance will never have to wait for another process to complete its execution, and your software can run at peak speed and efficiency.

 - CI/CD toolchains and build servers